 where I found this one.

-The carpenter ants below (Camponotus pennsylvanicus) were also found under the bark of a dead tree, this time it was an Eastern Hemlock log.
+And the carpenter ants in the photo below (Camponotus pennsylvanicus) were also found under the bark of a dead tree, this time an Eastern Hemlock log.

 Carpenter ant species that live in temperate climates are able to overwinter by entering into a state of slowed metabolism called “diapause”.
 The worker ants begin to aggregate and develop large fat bodies, as well as producing glycerol.